panunburn/Ecs140b/rushhour/README.md

-This is Rush Hour project.
+This is the Rush_Hour project.
 ThinkFun, Inc., www.thinkfun.com